datacarpentry/semester-biology/exercises/Tests-fix-the-code-2-Python.md

 Write tests to check:

-1. That each case is working when the numbers are in the range
+1.  that each case is working when the numbers are in the range,
-2. The edge cases of 8, 10, and 15
+2.  the edge cases of 8, 10, and 15, and
-3. What happens if non-numerical values are passed to the function (e.g., a string from a header row that didn't get removed)
+3.  what happens if non-numerical values are passed to the function (e.g., a string from a header row that didn't get removed).